Distributionally Robust Policy Learning via Adversarial Environment Generation: Approach

 Ideally, we would like the set $\mathcal{P}$ to contain distributions over both realistic and \emph{task-relevant} features of environments.
 For example, consider a robotic manipulator learning to grasp objects and suppose that $\mathcal{P}$ contains different distributions over colors of objects.
 Such a set $\mathcal{P}$ can be very ``large" (in terms of the radius of the Wasserstein ball); however, performing distributionally robust optimization over $\mathcal{P}$ will result in a policy that is only robust to the task-irrelevant feature of color and not necessarily robust to task-relevant geometric features.
 Our key intuition is that the latent space $\mathcal{Z}$ captures task-relevant variations in the environments if (i) $\mathcal{Z}$ is \emph{cost-predictive} and (ii) closeness in the latent space corresponds to closeness in terms of costs.
 Then $\mathcal{P}$ captures cost-relevant (i.e., task-relevant) variations in environments.

+By ``cost-predictive'', we mean that for the latent space $\mathcal{Z}$, there exists a mapping from the latent variable of the environment to the true cost of the environment.
+To satisfy (ii), such mapping should be Lipschitz continuous. \begin{definition}[$\gamma$-cost-predictive] The latent space $\mathcal{Z}$ is $\gamma$-cost-predictive if there exists a $\gamma$-Lipschitz-continuous function $h$ that maps the latent variable of an environment to the true cost of the environment. \end{definition}

-A cost-predictive latent space can be achieved by training a cost predictor $h_\psi: \mathcal{Z} \rightarrow \mathbb{R}$ to map the latent variable $z$ of an environment to a predicted cost $\tilde{C}_z(\pi_\theta)$, where $\pi_\theta$ is our current policy (Fig.~\ref{fig:model}).
+In practice, we train a cost predictor $h_\psi: \mathcal{Z} \rightarrow \mathbb{R}$ that maps the latent variable $z$ of an environment $E$ to a predicted cost $\tilde{C}_z(\pi_\theta)$ (the tilde denotes \emph{predicted} cost instead of true cost) , where $\pi_\theta$ is our current policy (Fig.~\ref{fig:model}).
+The training labels are the true cost of the environments evaluated in simulation with the current policy, $C_E(\pi_\theta)$ .
 Furthermore, we constrain the Lipschitz constant $\gamma_{h_\psi}$ of the cost predictor.
 Now, environments with similar predicted costs are close in the latent space, and a Wasserstein ball with large radius contains distributions over environments with large variations in task-relevant features.

 As described in Sec.~\ref{sec:optimization}, we iteratively update the policy by performing distributionally robust optimization via adversarial environment generation.
 Initially the policy may be sensitive to irrelevant features (e.g., color) and the set $\mathcal{P}$ contains distributions over irrelevant features.
-However, once we perform distributionally robust optimization with respect to $\mathcal{P}$, the policy becomes be less sensitive to these irrelevant features, and $\mathcal{P}$ starts to capture task-relevant features (Fig.~\ref{fig:pendulum-envs}d).
+However, once we perform distributionally robust optimization with respect to $\mathcal{P}$, the policy becomes less sensitive to these irrelevant features, and $\mathcal{P}$ starts to capture task-relevant features (Fig.~\ref{fig:pendulum-envs}c).
 Without regularizing Lipschitzness, the latent space may be cost-predictive but far away points may have similar costs; in this case, the Wasserstein distance may not capture how much distributions differ in terms of task-relevant features (see ablation in Sec.~\ref{sec:experiments}).

-\textbf{Embedding training.} In our experiments, we use a cost predictor $h_\psi$ with two linear layers and sigmoid activation; then $\gamma_{h_\psi}$ can be upper bounded \citep{sinha2017certifying}:
+\textbf{Embedding training.} In our experiments, we use a cost predictor $h_\psi$ with two linear layers and sigmoid activation; then $\gamma_{h_\psi}$ can be upper bounded \cite{sinha2017certifying}:

 where $\psi_0$ and $\psi_1$ are the weight matrices at the two layers.
 In practice, we constrain $\overline{\gamma}_{h_\psi}$ to some fixed value $\overline{\gamma}$.
 Overall, we train the encoder $g$, decoder $f$, and cost predictor $h_\psi$ concurrently.
 The total loss function $\mathcal{L}$ is a weighted sum of four components: